“An Overview of Scientology” banner

 Scientologists and non-Scientologists alike have worked together for the release of mental patients and for humane mental legislation.
 They have devoted endless hours and effort to seeing an end to violence and abuse in government-associated programmes.
 In doing so, they have sought a recognition and understanding that man as a human being and a citizen is fully entitled to his beliefs and rights.

+Their efforts have been their own reward, for many thousands of people are better off today because of them.
 What may not have been realized in fighting for these rights and condition is that the Church of Scientology at times cannot, by law, directly assist in helping a private individual in meeting any financial costs incurred either in regular expense or legal defence.

 In addition to this, of course, is the burden imposed in meeting its own defence costs, which arise as a direct result of its human rights activities.